 The Criminal Justice/Homeland Security degree program prepares graduates for careers in the fields of Criminal Justice and Homeland Security with an applied approach grounded in theory.
-Research graduates will be able to take on the challenges of the future, including terrorist threats, disasters, and emergencies.
+Graduates will be able to take on the challenges of the future, including terrorist threats, disasters, and emergencies.

-ion (see TBR Common Core) Freshman Seminar Requirement Credit Hours 41 1
+tion (see TBR Common Core) e Freshman Seminar Requirement Credit Hours 41 1

-Lower Division on Major Requirements 3

-CR) 1010 OF PIVES Introduction to Criminal Justice or The American Criminal Justice System 3
+Lower Divisi CRJ 1010 on Major Requirements Introduction to Criminal Justice 3

-Upper Division on Major Requirements 36
+Upper Divisi on Major Requirements 36

 CRJ 3000 Constitutional Law 3

-CRJ 3010 or PM 3 3170
+CRJ 3010 or PM 3170

 Criminal Law 3

-CRJ 3020 or PM 3180
+CRJ 3020 or PM

 Criminal Evidence and Procedure 3

 or Criminal Procedures

 CRJ 3030 Terrorism and the Law 3

 CRJ 3100 Network Security 3

 CRJ 3400 Terrorism: Understanding the Threat 3

 CRJ 3410 Domestic Terrorism 3

 CRJ 3420 International Terrorism 3

 CRJ 3430 Management of Incidents of Terrorism 3

 CRJ 3440 Terrorism Prevention 3

+CRJ 4000 or PM 3230

+Law Enforcement Administration or Personnel Administration on 3

+PM 3760 Methods of Research for Administration 3